i-aki-y/dend-capstone/README.md

 - `dag/*.py` : These are definitions of airflow dags.
 - `plugins/helpers/scripts.py`: In this file, there are some definitions of shell scripts in which we setup EMR cluster and control the steps.
 - `plugins/operators/*.py`: These files defines airflow's custom operators.
+- `emr/emr_bootstrap.sh`: This is a bootstrap script which is used when the EMR cluster is setup.
+In order to run cluster set script, you should upload this script to the S3 where the EMR process can access.

 ## Airflow pipeline